ibexa/documentation-developer/docs/tutorials/field_type/8_add_a_validation.md

-# Add a validation
+# Step 8 - Add a validation

-We want to add the option to configure a list of authors whose tweets are allowed.
-To achieve this, we have to:
+Now you will add the option to configure a list of authors whose tweets are allowed.
+To achieve this, you have to:

 - implement `validateValidatorConfiguration()` and `validate()` methods in the Type class
 - implement the FormMapper
 - add field definition edit view